lunathanael/clash-royale-env/README.md

 ```

 ## Setup
-1. Download the latest google play games from https://play.google.com/googleplaygames.
+1. Download the latest google play games from [here](https://play.google.com/googleplaygames).
 2. Download and run Clash Royale from the google play games application.
-3. If relevant, set your system time to be within 9am - 7pm.
+3. If relevant, set your system time to be within 9 AM - 7 PM.

 ## Quick Start
 Run a self-play worker as such